 2. Jackfruit is filled with nutrients

-Natural jackfruits are packed with nutrients!
 Just half a cup of a young jackfruit has zero fat, zero sugar and is rich in fibre, potassium, vitamins A and C, magnesium and vitamin B6.
-Just be mindful that even though it can be used as a meat replacement, jackfruit is actually very low in protein so you will need to consider other protein sources as well, to help you reach your daily intake.

-Many people believe that jackfruit is the next big thing that can help us be more environmentally friendly!
-Why?
 The jackfruit tree is efficient at producing fruit in warm climates — a single tree can produce up to 200 jackfruits a year.
-This rate of production can mean less land is needed to grow a commercial crop, something that can mean less impact on the environment, particularly in comparison to meat production.
-As many people believe that jackfruit could be used as an alternative to meat, this could potentially reduce meat production and the environmental impact that can come with it.
+This rate of production can mean less land is needed to grow a commercial crop, something that can mean less impact on the environment, particularly in comparison to meat production and its associated environmental impact.

 One of the reasons why jackfruit is so popular is because it can be eaten at nearly any stage.
 As it ripens, its taste and consistency changes which makes it a really versatile fruit to use in a variety of recipes!